Group: Feds hid plans to weaken whooping crane protection

 “Whoopers” are the world’s rarest cranes.
 There are about 500 birds in the natural flock, which was down to 15 in 1941.
 There also are a total of about 150 in two flocks that authorities are trying to establish in case illness or other disaster hits the original flock, and about 145 in captivity, according to the International Crane Foundation.

-The flocks in process are classified “experimental” and are treated as threatened.
+The flocks in process are classified “experimental” and are treated as threatened to allow more flexibility in their management.

 The federal agency said it announced in May 2021 that it was reviewing the bird’s status, and the possibility of a downlisting proposal was made public in fall 2021.